 - Read a book at bedtime

-Sleep deprivation is a widely prevalent problem.
+Sleep deprivation is a widely prevalent problem with many side effects for the body.
 Health problems that may occur due to lack of sleep are numerous.

 Although a common problem, a solution is possible.
 Make sure to adopt healthier sleep habits.
 Don’t hesitate to see a doctor or sleep specialist regarding this problem.
 Remember, quality sleep is vital for good health and wellbeing.
 Having a sleep problem is normal, but a proactive approach is necessary to overcome it effectively.